Skip to main content

 • Driver and supervisor sign-off: signature, name, date and time.

-How to complete a light vehicle pre-start
+How to use this light vehicle pre-start checklist

 1. Fill in the vehicle details (registration, make/model, odometer, fleet number) and driver details (name, licence, date) at the top of the form.